-What are the different clothes fastenings out there?
+What are the different types of clothes fastening out there?

 When it comes to creating a fashion piece, we need to also consider how we will get in and out of it.
 If it is a shirt or a skirt, the obvious answer would be to use buttons or a zipper.
 Are you like me and frequently drawing a blank and thinking only of buttons and zippers?
 For this week’s post, I decided it was important to highlight the other options open to use.